Service Linkages between the Department of Public Social Services (DPSS) and DCFS

 3. If DPSS specialized supportive services have been terminated because the service goals have been met or the matter was transferred to another provider, or for other reasons, consult with the SCSW about the appropriate plan of action.

-4. At least thirty (30) days prior to the due date for completing the case plan update and status review court report, contact the FR GSW to determine if FR services will be continued or terminated.
+4. At least thirty (30) days prior to the due date for completing the case plan update and status review court report, contact the FR GSW to determine if FR services and cash aid will be continued or terminated, or if the family needs FR THA to reunify.

 5. Prior to any Child and Family Team (CFT) meetings scheduled for the family, consult with the FR and/or Linkages GSW to determine if the case circumstances warrant attendance of DPSS personnel or to provide information to the CSW for the CFT.

-6. Upon receipt of the Status Review hearing minute order notify the FR GSW as to whether or not FR services will be continued by completing the DCFS 5230, online and forwarding it to the FR GSW
+6. Upon receipt of the Status Review hearing minute order notify the FR GSW as to whether or not FR services will be continued or terminated by completing the DCFS 5230, Part Three (III) online and forwarding it to the FR GSW.

 7. Maintain regular contact with the FR GSW until FR services are terminated.

-8. When FR services are terminated for all of the children, the parents are no longer eligible to participate in the AB 429 CalWORKs services program.
+8. When FR services are terminated for all of the children, the parents are no longer eligible to participate in the AB 429/AB 135 CalWORKs FR services program.

 9. Document the termination of services in CWS/CMS by entering the FR services termination date in the End Date field on the Special Project Page for "AB 429 FR CalWORKs".

-10. Document all contacts with the FR GSW in the Contact Notebook.
+10. Document all contacts with the FR GSW in the CWS/CMS Contact Notebook.

 APPROVALS